 It has been less than a week since you last took the self-assessment.
 The questions are designed to assess your symptoms since the last time you answered, so it is not helpful to take it more than once a week.

+PCL Results Email to Practitioner

+You have chosen to email the results of your PCL assessments to your health provider.
+This could be your General Practitioner, psychiatrist, psychologist, Social worker or counsellor.
+Please note that your practitioner may or may not choose to use these self-assessment results as part of your care.
+Opting to send the results should not be viewed as a method of alerting your provider to an emergency situation.

 Manage PTSD Symptoms

 Symptom List